pelya/android-keyboard-gadget/README.md

 Convert your Android device into USB keyboard/mouse, control your PC from your Android device remotely, including BIOS/bootloader.

+For newer Kernel versions (>= 3.19) the patch is not anymore required and can be replaced by ConfigFS ([USB Gadget Tool](https://github.com/tejado/android-usb-gadget)).

 #### Apps & tools using android-keyboard-gadget:
 * [USB Keyboard](https://play.google.com/store/apps/details?id=remote.hid.keyboard.client)
 * hid-gadget-test